SAP-samples/abap-platform-refscen-flight/README.md

 * `/DMO/FLIGHT_MANAGED` - represents the transactional app with implementation type <em>managed</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/b5bba99612cf4637a8b72a3fc82c22d9.html)).
 * `/DMO/FLIGHT_UNMANAGED` - represents the transactional app with implementation type <em>unmanaged</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/f6cb3e3402694f5585068e5e5161a7c1.html)).
 * `/DMO/FLIGHT_DRAFT` - represents the transactional app with <em>draft</em> (see also: corresponding [end-to-end guide](https://help.sap.com/viewer/fc4c71aa50014fd1b43721701471913d/202009.000/en-US/71ba2bec1d0d4f22bc344bba6b569f2e.html)).

-NOTE:`zabapgit` activates all imported development objects, but fails to manage the activation order for behavior definitions and projection behavior defintions.
-This results in errors in the import report of zabapgit.
-Despite finishing the import with errors, you can use the mass-activation icon (<em>Activate Inactive ABAP Development Objects</em>) in the toolbar to activate the behavior definitions.
-All other development objects are already activated.

 NOTE: The demo packages do not include  <em>service definitions</em> or <em>service bindings</em>.
 They must be created to complete the services (see configuration section).
 Then you can run, for example, the UI services with the <em>Fiori Elements</em> preview in the <em>service binding</em>.